Symphony Soldier: Promotion

 In support of Symphony Soldier the band toured as headliners and supporters, as well as playing at radio station sponsored shows.
-Among that, they have opened for All Time Low, Simple Plan for their US fall tour in 2011, Avril Lavigne on a Canadian arena concert tour and Maroon 5 during their Asia Pacific tour in 2012.
+They embarked on a US headlining tour for five dates.
+During this time, the band opened for All Time Low and Simple Plan for their US fall tour in 2011, Avril Lavigne on a Canadian arena concert tour, and Maroon 5 during their Asia Pacific tour in 2012.
+They also co-headlined the Everything's Fine Symphony Soldier tour during January and February 2012 with The Summer Set, with supporting acts He Is We, Days Difference, and Paradise Fears.
+They joined Daytrader on the Zumiez Couch tour in June.
+The band also co-headlined a tour with Parachute in the summer of 2012.